Quansight-Labs/uarray/docs/index.rst

 .. note::
     This page describes the overall philosophy behind ``uarray``.
-For usage instructions, see the :ref:`getting started <getting_started>` page.
+For usage instructions, see the :obj:`uarray` API documentation page.
+If you are interested in an augmentation for NEP-22, please see the :obj:`unumpy` page.

-``uarray`` is a backend/dispatch mechanism with a focus on array computing and the needs of the wider array community, by allowing a clean way to register an implementation for any Python object (functions, classes, class methods, properties, dtypes, ....), it also provides an important building block for `NEP-22 <http://www.numpy.org/neps/nep-0022-ndarray-duck-typing-overview.html>`_.
+``uarray`` is a backend/dispatch mechanism with a focus on array computing and the needs of the wider array community, by allowing a clean way to register an implementation for any Python object (functions, classes, class methods, properties, dtypes, ...), it also provides an important building block for `NEP-22 <http://www.numpy.org/neps/nep-0022-ndarray-duck-typing-overview.html>`_.
 It is meant to address the shortcomings of `NEP-18
 <http://www.numpy.org/neps/nep-0018-array-function-protocol.html>`_ and `NEP-13